Location arithmetic: Multiplication

 The result is the sum in the right column bcdfgh defhij efgijk = bcddeefffgghhiijjk = bcekl = 2+4+16+1024+2048 = 3094.

 It is interesting to notice that the left column can also be obtained by successive halves of the first number, from which the even numbers are removed.
 In our example, acd, bc (even), ab, a.
 Noticing that the right column contains successive doubles of the second number, shows why the peasant multiplication is exact.

 Division, remainder

-Division can be carried out by successive subtractions: the quotient is the number of time the divisor can be subtracted from the dividend, and the remainder is what is left rest after all the possible subtractions.
+Division can be carried out by successive subtractions: the quotient is the number of time the divisor can be subtracted from the dividend, and the remainder is what is left after all the possible subtractions.

 This process, which can be very long, may be made efficient if instead of the divisor we subtract multiple of the divisor, and computations are easier if we restrict to multiple by a power of 2.

 In fact, this is what we do in the long division method.